SSWConsulting/SSW.Rules.Content/rules/do-you-use-logging-fakes/rule.md

 ## How to use FakeLogger

-To get started with `FakeLogger`, you need to install the necessary package:
+To get started with `FakeLogger`, you need to install the necessary package.

 Once you have the package installed, you can begin using the FakeLogger in your unit tests.
 Here's how to use it: